Pallandu Vaazhga: Production

 Pallandu Vaazhga is a remake of V. Shantaram's 1957 Hindi film Do Aankhen Barah Haath.
 It was directed and edited by K. Shankar, and produced by S. Manian and Vidwan V. Lakshmanan under the banner Udhayam Productions.
 The screenplay was written by a team consisting of Manian, Lakshmanan, Thaamarai Manaalan, and Na.
 Pandurangan.
 Cinematography was handled by T. V. Rajaram.
 Unlike the original, this did not feature the male lead being killed, a measure which was taken after Ramachandran's character in an earlier film Paasam (1962) died and caused negative fan reactions, that resulted in the film's failure.
 It also featured a love interest for the male lead, unlike the original, and included many references to politics in Tamil Nadu.
 P. S. Veerappa, M. N. Nambiar and R. S. Manohar, who were regular villains in Ramachandran's films, played three of the six convicts.
-The other three were played by comedians Thengai Srinivasan, V. K. Ramasamy and stunt actor Gundumani.
-Much of the film was shot at Karnataka.
+The other three were played by comedians Thengai Srinivasan and V. K. Ramasamy, and stunt actor Gundumani.
+Much of the film was shot at Kalasapura, Karnataka.